heyframe/frontends/packages/api-gen/README.md

 ## Features

 Generator will create a new directory `api-types` with TypeScript schemas inside.
-Depending on the `apiType` parameter it will create `storeApiTypes.ts` or `adminApiTypes.ts` file.
+Depending on the `apiType` parameter it will create `frontApiTypes.ts` or `adminApiTypes.ts` file.

 ### Overriding

 If your instance contains inacurate or outdated OpenAPI specification, you can override it by creating a new file inside `api-types` directory::

-- `storeApiTypes.overrides.ts` for store API
+- `frontApiTypes.overrides.ts` for front API
 - `adminApiTypes.overrides.ts` for admin API

 Example of overrides file: